 Cryptocurrencies regularly experience steep price changes due to positive and negative news.
 The price of Bitcoin, for example, crashed in May 2021 when mainstream media re-highlighted the issue of the Bitcoin network’s high energy usage.

 Trading crypto comes with certain challenges that don’t exist in the traditional financial markets.
-A major concern is the technical risks as misplacing your private keys, for example, can lead to the permanent loss of your investments.
-Crypto exchanges are also susceptible to hacks and crypto regulations can also change quickly, which means exchanges may temporarily freeze funds without notice or are forced to shut down.
+A major concern is the technical risks as misplacing the private keys, for example, can lead to the permanent loss of the investments.
+Crypto exchanges are also susceptible to hacks.
+Crypto regulations can also change quickly, which means exchanges may temporarily freeze funds without notice or are forced to shut down.
 These challenges are among the top reasons why many traders prefer trading cryptocurrency CFDs over owning cryptocurrencies directly.

 Cryptocurrency CFDs provide an excellent way of getting exposure to cryptocurrencies.
 However, as with all crypto derivatives, there are benefits and drawbacks.